hypernumbers/hypernumbers-manual/contents/hypernumbers-overview/page-and-cell-referencing.rst

 Referencing cells in a spreadsheet from the same spreadsheet works as your desktop spreadsheet e.g. ``=a1``, ``=sum(a1:a4)``.

-Referencing cells from another spreadsheet page requires the use of the relevant page (combination of path segments) and cell reference e.g. using the absolute path reference:
+Referencing cells from another spreadsheet page requires the use of the relevant page (combination of path segments) and cell reference e.g.:

 ``=/home/subpage/endpage/c1``